karan2808/Cpp-Data-Structures-and-Algorithms/Stack/README.md

 3. Array With Stack Operations: Given an array target and an integer n, the objective is to output an array of stack operations that lead to the formation of target while reading numbers from 1 to n.

 4. Queue using Stack: Implementation of a queue using two stacks.

+5. Min Stack: A stack that supports push, pop, top, getMin (get the minimum element) in constant time.